- about RC servo motors

 DC-motor servos: What's most important to know about DC-motors

-is that by far they easiest to make and thus, they're the cheapest.
+is that they are - by far - the easiest to make and thus, they're the cheapest.

 Basically consisting of a bit of copper wire coiled around iron cores